MyuraASM/ImgSteganographyTool/README.md

 ## Overview

 This tool hides text in images by tweaking the least significant bits of pixels.
-It's great for quick demos, learning stego basics, or simple data concealment.
-Supports encoding with capacity checks and decoding with auto-length detection.

 ## Features
 - Load/save BMP, PNG, JPEG via STB libraries.